ilovetocode2019/Highlight/index.md

 ## Configuration

-For instructions on configuring the bot, see [configuration](configuration).
+For instructions on configuring the bot, see the [configuration instructions](configuration).

+## Commands

+If you want to see a list of commands the bot has, take a look at the [command list](commands).